 Cosmetic Defect - The defect will not compromise safety and will not cause further damage or cost as it is an aesthetic defect.
 This vehicle should be scheduled for an off-peak time in the future, upon delivery of repair parts, as determined by management, or at the next scheduled PM service.

-CDL Vehicle - A vehicle that requires a commercial A, B or C driver's license to operate and that must meet regulations set by the Federal Department of Transportation.
+CDL Vehicle - A vehicle that requires a commercial A, B or C driver's license to operate on public roadways.